kobiso/SENet-tensorflow-slim/README.md

 ## SE-block Supportive Models
 This project is based on TensorFlow-Slim image classification model library.
 Every image classification model in TensorFlow-Slim can be run the same.
-And, you can run SE-block added models in the below list by adding one argument `--attention_module='se_block'`.
+And, you can run SE-block added models in the below list by adding one argument `--attention_module='se_block'` when you train or evaluate a model.

 - Inception V4 + SE
 - Inception-ResNet-v2 + SE